CU-DBMI/set-website/_posts/2023-09-05-Python-Packaging-as-Publishing.md

 ### Staying up to date with supported Python releases

-{% include figure.html image="images/python-version-status.png" caption="Image showing major Python releases and their support status."  %}
+{% include figure.html image="images/python-version-status.png" caption="Major Python releases and their support status."  %}

 Use Python versions which are supported (this changes over time).
 Python versions which are end-of-life may be difficult to support and are a sign of [code decay](https://en.wikipedia.org/wiki/Software_rot) for projects.
 Specify the version of Python which is compatiable with your project by using environment specifications such as `pyproject.toml` files and related packaging tools (more on this below).